A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Operator-splitting DG framework

-the subscript 0 of $\mathbf{U}_0$, represents the initial condition of $\mathbf{U}$.
-Here, step 1 and step 3 correspond implicitly solve the $\kappa$-source term, step 2 correspond explicitly solve five-equation transport equation.
-We note that our framework will be a BP-OEDG scheme for five equation transport model when we omit step 1 and step 3.
-In step 2, high order time discretization method is needed to achieve high order time accuracy.
-Notably, Strang splitting achieves a good equilibrium between accuracy and efficiency \cite{strang1968construction}.
-For higher-order operator-splitting methods, see \cite{sheng1989solving,suzuki1991general}.
+where the superscript `$n$' denotes the time instant $t = t^n$, and the subscript 0 of $\mathbf{U}_0$, represents the initial condition of $\mathbf{U}$.
+Here, Step 1 and Step 3 correspond to implicitly solving the $\kappa$-source term, while Step 2 corresponds to explicitly solving the five-equation transport equation.
+We note that our framework will be a BP-OEDG method for the five-equation transport model when we omit Step 1 and Step 3.
+In Step 2, high order time discretization method is needed to achieve high-order temporal accuracy.
+Notably, Strang splitting achieves a good equilibrium between accuracy and efficiency \cite{strang1968construction}, and we refer to \cite{sheng1989solving,suzuki1991general} for higher-order operator-splitting methods.

-\begin{Remark} Although the standard second-order Strang splitting is limited to $O(\Delta t^2)$ temporal accuracy, this constraint primarily applies to two-phase flow regions.
-In single-phase flow regions, since steps 1 and 3 can be bypassed, the algorithm effectively reduces to step 2 alone.
-Therefore, the second-order limitation of Strang splitting is thus localized to the temporal precision at the two-phase interface, while preserving high-order fidelity in the smooth, single-phase regions. \end{Remark}
+\begin{Remark} Although the second-order Strang splitting is limited to $O(\Delta t^2)$ temporal accuracy, this constraint primarily applies to two-phase flow regions.
+In single-phase flow regions, since Step 1 and Step 3 can be bypassed, the algorithm effectively reduces to Step 2 alone, and thus preserves high-order fidelity in the smooth, single-phase regions. \end{Remark}